-Associate Professor of Biological Engineering
+Ned C. and Janet Bemis Rice Professor of Biological Engineering

 Forest White's research seeks to develop a detailed understanding of the signaling networks that allow cells to respond to external stimuli.
 Receptors on the surface of cells interact with molecules, or ligands, in the extracellular environment, and the receptors must then communicate information to the inside of a cell.
 The most common way to transmit these signals is by covalent modification of target proteins within the signaling pathway, most often adding a phosphate group (phosphorylation) or removing a phosphate group.
-Phosphorylation is performed by enzymes called “kinases,” and dephosphorylation is performed by “phosphatases.”
-Both failure and overactivity of kinases and phosphatases can lead to human diseases such as cancer, diabetes, and autoimmune disorders.
-Most studies of these signaling networks have been constrained by the need to focus on a single enzyme or phosphorylation site.
-White has developed a new methodology, taking advantage of mass spectrometry, to examine large portions of the networks at once, while still being able to examine individual sites.
-White is using this technology to study the mechanisms underlying the progression of breast, prostate, brain, and lung cancers.
-The goal of White's research is to deepen the understanding of how cells respond to their environment, as well as to develop new ways to detect malfunctions in the cellular networks and develop corresponding therapies.
-Dr. White is an associate professor of biological engineering at MIT.
-He received his Ph.D. from Florida State University in 1997.
+Phosphorylation is performed by kinases and dephosphorylation is performed by phosphatases.
+Failure or aberrant activity of kinases and phosphatases can lead to human diseases such as cancer, diabetes, and autoimmune disorders.
+The White lab uses systems biology-based approaches to examine large portions of the networks at once, while still maintaining site-specific resolution.
+The White lab is using this technology to study the signaling networks underlying continued progression and therapeutic resistance of breast, brain, and lung cancers, as well as several other disease states.
+The goal of White's research is to deepen the understanding of how cells respond to their environment, while develop new ways to detect malfunctions in the cellular networks and generate corresponding therapies.

 Huang PH, Miraldi ER, Xu AM, Kundukulam VA, Del Rosario AM, Flynn RA, Cavenee WK, Furnari FB, White FM.
-“Phosphotyrosine signaling analysis of site-specific mutations on EGFRvIII identifies determinants governing glioblastoma cell growth.”
-Mol Biosyst.
-15, 1227–1237 (2010)
+2010.
+Phosphotyrosine signaling analysis of site-specific mutations on EGFRvIII identifies determinants governing glioblastoma cell growth.
+Mol Biosyst 6: 1227–1237.